General information

 Academic honesty (plagiarism and cheating)

-Obviously, it is not necessary to state the source of well-known or easily verifiable facts, but students are expected to acknowledge the sources of ideas and expressions they use in their written work, whether quoted directly or paraphrased.
+While you don’t need to cite well-known facts or easily verifiable information, it's crucial to acknowledge the sources of ideas and expressions in your written work, whether quoted directly or paraphrased.
+This principle extends to diagrams, statistical tables, and any other material you use.

-In the College of Pharmacy, all suspected cases of academic dishonesty will be passed to the dean’s office for evaluation.
+At the College of Pharmacy, any suspected cases of academic dishonesty will be referred to the dean’s office for evaluation.
+This process ensures that integrity is maintained at all levels.

 Confidentiality